starhax4/CLI-Calculator/README.md

-# My First npm Pakage
+# CLI-Calculator

-A simple CLI Calculator for my PIAIC assignment.
+A Simple CLI Calculator.